 Local College Access Network (LCAN) Staff

 In August 2012 the Muskegon Area Intermediate School District (MAISD) Board approved the employment of Megan Byard-Karaba, College Access Specialist.
 In her position with the MAISD and Muskegon Opportunity (LCAN Coordinator), she provides local districts, students and their families with the tools, knowledge, information and resources needed to Start, Stay and Succeed in college.
-Additionally, Mrs. Byard-Karaba works to oversee and implement the new college access scholarship program titled the Muskegon Area Promise.
+Additionally, Mrs. Byard-Karaba works to oversee and implement the new “game changer” college access scholarship program titled the Muskegon Area Promise.
 Mrs. Byard-Karaba, has been a professional and resident within Muskegon County for the past 20 years.
-In these years she has been afforded the opportunity and experience in educational careers such as middle school teaching, adult and alternative education coordination and supervision of instructional services.
+In these years she has been afforded the opportunity and experience in educational careers such as middle school teaching, adult and alternative education coordination and supervision of instructional services for community education.
 Mrs. Byard-Karaba obtained her bachelor’s degree in education from Western Michigan University and her master’s degree in education from Grand Valley State University.

 LCAN Coordinators hold a unique position in our communities within the state – they coordinate a community-wide college access strategy developed with the leadership team.
 Coordinators should have a clear vision of where the LCAN needs to focus and the ability to drive that focus forward.
 Rather than simply providing direct services to students and families, they work as trainers, conveners and liaisons.

 As the Michigan College Access Network (MCAN) coaches and guides LCANs through the planning process of operations, they often turn to a list of ideal skill-sets that make an effective network coordinator:

 - Collaborative, relationship builder